aaronralls/aaronralls.github.io/_posts/2019-01-10-how-to-start-a-blog-for-free.md

 ## Parting Thoughts - Blog Away

+Great now you have a cool and free blog!

+Your next step is to plan your next blog post.
+Set a deadline and time to work on it!

+Stay tuned for the next step on how you can add a custom domain name.

 [5ReasonsPost]: {% post_url 2019-01-07-5-reasons-to-start-blogging %}  "5 Reasons you should Blog!"
 [GitHubLink]: https://Github.com "GitHub site"